 Hex dumbbell sets texturize their grips in a variety of ways.
 Neoprene-coated styles are naturally grip-friendly, and won’t slip out of your hands easily, even sweaty ones.
 Stainless steel and cast iron dumbbells have small textured areas, which could be grooves or knurled patterns.
 These tiny but important design features provide a little bit of friction by varying the points of contact, which in turn results in less slippage.

 If you’re all in when it comes to lifting, choose a hex dumbbell set that comes with a bench, rack, or both.
-While the added equipment drives up the price, it’s a more cost-effective option that buying each item separately down the line.
+While the added equipment drives up the price, it’s a more cost-effective option than buying each item separately down the line.
 The rack and bench will require assembly, so if it’s not something you’re doing yourself, expect to spend more money on paying a professional to assemble the set.

 While you’re on the hunt for a dumbbell set, consider picking up some other accessories to fully equip you for your home workout routine.